 ASICS Falmouth Road Race helps to promote health and fitness through community programs and philanthropic giving.
 In addition, the race’s charity running teams help to raise funds for 164 charities and organizations, while also raising awareness about the causes they represent.
 Since 2000 the race has raised $50 million with charity partners.

-While the event is in person this year, it is scaled back from a typical Falmouth Road Race.
-Instead of the usual field of 12,800 runners this year’s field will be capped at 10,000.
+Last year the event scaled back from a typical Falmouth Road Race, instead of the usual field of 12,800 runners the field was capped at 10,000.
 The race organization strongly recommends that runners, volunteers, staff, and other attendees are vaccinated.
 This year the runners will be given a grab-and-go bag with refreshments from the event sponsors after they cross the finish line, but the Hot Dog stand will be back again this year for all at the end of the race course.

 The race starts will be staggered, organized by pace groups.
 The Pulse start system records racers times from when they cross the start line to the finish line, so the start doesn’t need to be too congested!
 Don’t forget that bibs need to be picked up before race day!
 Motorists may want to avoid the area, as traffic will be heavy, and the ferry schedules may be disrupted.
 Runners can’t drive to the start, so be sure to take full advantage of the free bus shuttle from Lawrence School to Woods Hole.

-Organizers hope this year will be a big event, and a fun celebration of 50 years of this beloved Falmouth tradition!
-While this year’s Falmouth Road Race will be a monumental race, celebrating 50 years, organizers are looking forward to many more years to come!
+Organizers hope this year will be a another great event, and a fun celebration of 51 years of this beloved Falmouth tradition!